Research

 A better understanding of the pathophysiological functions of key metabolites will enable the identification of novel therapeutic targets and ultimately promote the development of new therapeutic drugs and strategies.

-We employ multidisciplinary techniques from organic synthesis, biochemistry, cell biology, and cutting-edge proteomics to approach these important biological questions.
+We employ multidisciplinary techniques from organic synthesis, biochemistry, cell biology, and proteomics to approach these important biological questions.